Tzaneen

-Tzaneen (/zə'niːn/) is a town situated in the Mopani district of the Limpopo Province in South Africa.
-It is situated in a high rainfall fertile region with tropical and subtropical agriculture taking place in a 20000 km2 region.
+Tzaneen (/zə'niːn/) is a town in the Mopani district of Limpopo Province in South Africa.
+Situated in a high rainfall very fertile area with tropical and subtropical agriculture with an area of 20000 km2.
 It is Limpopo's second largest town after Polokwane.

-About 475,000 people reside within a 30 km radius, with the town itself holding a population of 14,571, according to the 2011 census.
+About 475,000 people reside within a 30 km radius, and a population of 14,571 according to the 2011 census.

 Geology and geography

-The Wolkberg area is one of only two areas in the world where the critically endangered butterfly, Lepidochrysops lotana, are found.
+The Wolkberg area is one of only two areas in the world where the critically endangered butterfly, Lepidochrysops lotana, is found.

 Weather

-The summer months, September – March, have an average temperature of 28 C and winter months around 15 C. Rainfall averages from around 800 mm per year in town to over 1500 mm per year in the mountains.
+The summer months, September – March, have an average temperature of 28 C and winter months around 15 C. Rainfall averages 800 mm per year in town to over 1500 mm per year in the mountains.